Big Island Substance Abuse Council

 FINANCING

-There is currently no information provided on the facility’s website regarding its costs, but BISAC accepts donations to subsidize the cost of treatment.
-Additionally, some private insurance and alternative funding options are accepted.
-The single alum polled by Best-rehabs.com to date gave the center three out of five stars for its affordability.
+Information regarding the facility’s costs is not provided on its website.
+BISAC accepts donations to help subsidize the cost of treatment.
+It also accepts some private insurance and alternative funding options.
+The same former client gave the center three out of five stars for its affordability.

 Big Island Substance Abuse Council Reviews